-- 5.14 It should be noted that the SCC methodology has assumed that trip rates would be applied to all units of all types within the development.
-However, as only 40% of the Guild Living Residences will be marketed/sold as having parking spaces and occupiers of the Guild Care Residences unlikely to be able to live independently and use a car, and therefore the predicted trips using the SCC methodology can be considered a robust estimation of trips. - In addition, there are 24 'Key worker' apartments, but these will be a direct replacement for the nurses' accommodation currently provided on the site within Woodcote Lodge.
-Therefore, any trips that result from these units will already be counted as part of the traffic surveys so no further assessment of these will be made.
+5.14 It should be noted that the SCC methodology has assumed that trip rates would be applied to all units of all types within the development.
+However, as only 40% of the Guild Living Residences will be marketed/sold as having parking spaces and occupiers of the Guild Care Residences unlikely to be able to live independently and use a car, and therefore the predicted trips using the SCC methodology can be considered a robust estimation of trips.

+- In addition, there are 24 'Key worker' apartments, but these will be a direct replacement for the nurses' accommodation previously provided on the site within Woodcote Lodge.
+Therefore, any trips that result from these units will already be counted as part of the traffic surveys so no further assessment of these will be made. - 5.16 The resulting Residential Care Community traffic flows for the 2026 weekday AM and PM peak hours are set out in TFD05 at the back of this report.